First Moog Quartet (album)

 First Moog Quartet is a 1970 self-titled classical experimental album and the only album by Gershon Kingsley's First Moog Quartet.

 It was released the same year the First Moog Quartet performed in Carnegie Hall.

-The anti-war album involves themes of cosmogony, creation myth, divinity, war, the subtle body, introspection, universal conciousness, and reincarnation.
+The anti-war album involves themes of cosmogony, creation myth, divinity, war, the subtle body, introspection, universal consciousness, and reincarnation.
 Due to these themes, it can be considered part of the opposition to United States involvement in the Vietnam War and religious music.

 Recording

 It was recorded at Mediasound Studios.

 Summary

 "In The Beginning"

 "In The Beginning" is an ambient electronic experimental track.
 Due to its title referencing the Biblical phrase of Genesis 1:1, it can be assumed that its soundscape attempts to convey the creation of the universe.

 "Miracles"

 "Miracles" contains multiple spoken-word poems, accompanied by experimental Moog sound effects.
 These are likely from the poetry anthology Miracles, a 1966 collection of poems written by children.

 The lyric "I hear the drummer strike the sky" is a mantra repeated by various singers, being whispered, screamed, sobbed, cheered, moaned, and repeated in falsetto.

 Following the "drummer strike the sky" meditation, the singer repeats the 1966 child's poem "My Brain" over an arpeggiated sequence:

 I have a little brain tucked safely in my head;

 and another little brain, which is in the air instead.

 This follows me and plays with me and talks to me in bed.

 The other one confuses me - the one that's in my head.

 The above poetry is sung in a round by various singers until a cacophony occurs.

 "My Brain" also appears in Perth County Conspiracy's 1970 song "Listen to the Kids" on their Do Not Exist album.